Retirement Plans and Benefits

-Many parties who contemplate divorce do not expect that their retirement benefits comprise a large share of their joint assets.
+Many parties who contemplate divorce are surprised to learn that their retirement benefits comprise a large share of the couple’s joint assets.
 Nevertheless, retirement benefits have become among the largest assets to be addressed during the divorce process.
 If the intricacies of retirement benefits and the laws that regulate them are not understood and carefully considered during the divorce process, parties may later discover that they have received less than the full retirement benefit that could have been made available.
-At Schiller DuCanto & Fleck LLP, one of our partners limits her practice to the discovery, analysis, and allocation of retirement and related benefits incident to divorce as well as the preparation of Qualified Domestic Relations Orders ("QDROs"), Qualified Illinois Domestic Relations Orders ("QILDROs"), and other specialized court orders that allocate retirement benefits between divorcing parties.
+At the Chicago area divorce law firm of Schiller DuCanto & Fleck LLP, one of our partners limits her practice to the discovery, analysis, and allocation of retirement and related benefits incident to divorce as well as the preparation of Qualified Domestic Relations Orders ("QDROs"), Qualified Illinois Domestic Relations Orders ("QILDROs"), and other specialized court orders that allocate retirement benefits between divorcing parties.
 This in-house retirement benefit expertise assures our clients that they will receive the maximum benefit possible from these valuable assets.

 In Illinois, as well as in most other states, retirement benefits that are earned during the period of the marriage are considered to be marital property and may be allocated between the parties in a divorce proceeding.
 Thus, when parties are contemplating or working through a divorce, they must learn what retirement benefits have accrued to both parties and how those benefits may be factored into a settlement or litigation strategy.

 Among the details to be considered regarding accrued retirement benefits are the following:

 - What retirement benefits exist?
 Were the benefits earned because of employment?
 With what employer(s)?
 Over what period of time?

 - Were contributions made to the retirement plan at issue?
 By whom?
 When?
 Will those contributions directly affect the value of the retirement benefit to be paid?
 How?